 Performance management is a key process in any school / district and should assist the management and staff to focus on key issues and objectives to ensure sustainability and improvement in delivering quality education.

-A number of initiatives have been put in place to strengthen accountability and management systems, and improve the quality of education.
+A number of initiatives have been put in place to strengthen accountability and management systems as well as improve the quality of education.
 These include: